princemuel/site/content/problems/rate-limited.md

 extensions:
   limit: "The rate limit ceiling for this endpoint"
   remaining: "Number of requests remaining in current window"
-  resetTime: "ISO 8601 timestamp when the rate limit resets"
+  reset_time: "ISO 8601 timestamp when the rate limit resets"
-  retryAfter: "Number of seconds to wait before retrying"
+  retry_after: "Number of seconds to wait before retrying"
 ---

 Too many requests have been made in a given time period.